sourceduty/Calendar_Math/README.md

 #

-[Calendar Math](https://chat.openai.com/g/g-Tw6MtFNwI-calendar-math) provides customized Calendar Statistics Reports based on your location.
-This report includes information such as the longest and shortest days of the year, the total number of Mondays, the total number of letters and digits in the current year, the frequency of weekends throughout the year, a leap year check, and the number of public holidays.
+[Calendar Math](https://chat.openai.com/g/g-Tw6MtFNwI-calendar-math) is designed to provide you with a custom Calendar Statistics Report based on your location.
+This report includes various statistics like the longest and shortest days of the year, the total number of weeks, the count of each weekday throughout the year, weekend-related statistics, a leap year check, and the number of public holidays specific to your country.
+It's a unique way to look at the year from a numerical and statistical perspective, tailored to your location!

 <details><summary>Calendar Statistics Report for Canada</summary>